The Complexity of Resilience Problems via Valued Constraint Satisfaction: Oligomorphicity

 A first-order sentence is called \emph{universal} if it is of the form $\forall x_1,\dots,x_l.\; \psi$ where $\psi$ is quantifier-free.
 Every quantifier-free formula is equivalent to a formula in conjunctive normal form, so we generally assume that quantifier-free formulas are of this form.

 Recall that a $\tau$-structure $\bA$ \emph{embeds} into a $\tau$ structure $\bB$ if there is an injective map from $A$ to $B$ that preserves all relations of $\bA$ and their complements; the corresponding map is called an \emph{embedding}.
 The \emph{age} of a $\tau$-structure is the class of all finite $\tau$-structures that embed into it.
-A structure $\bB$ with a finite relational signature $\tau$ is called \begin{itemize} \item \emph{finitely bounded} if there exists a universal $\tau$-sentence $\phi$ such that a finite structure $\bA$ is in the age of $\bB$ iff $\bA \models \phi$. \item \emph{homogeneous} if every isomorphism between finite substructures of $\bB$ can be extended to an automorphism of~$\bB$. \end{itemize} If $\tau' \subseteq \tau$, then a $\tau'$-structure $\bB'$ is called the \emph{reduct} of $\bB$ if $\bB$ and $\bB'$ have the same domain and $R^{\bB'}=R^{\bB}$ for every $R\in \tau'$.
+A relational structure $\bB$ with a finite relational signature $\tau$ is called \begin{itemize} \item \emph{finitely bounded} if there exists a universal $\tau$-sentence $\phi$ such that a finite structure $\bA$ is in the age of $\bB$ iff $\bA \models \phi$. \item \emph{homogeneous} if every isomorphism between finite substructures of $\bB$ can be extended to an automorphism of~$\bB$. \end{itemize} Note that every finite relational structure is finitely bounded, but it does not have to be homogeneous (and typically it is not).

 Note that for every structure $\bB$ with a finite relational signature, for every $n$ there are only finitely many non-isomorphic substructures of $\bB$ of size $n$.
 Therefore, all countable homogeneous structures with a finite relational signature and all of their reducts have finitely many orbits of $k$-tuples for all $k \in \N$, and hence an oligomorphic automorphism group.